-Trigger points are often the cause of unpleasant pain, which can be felt in the back, shoulder or neck.
-They are caused by an unhealthy posture in everyday life, a lack of exercise or an overload of the muscles.
-But what can be done when pain in the neck limits mobility and quality of life?
-In this article you can read compactly what you need to know about trigger points in the neck and what you can do about them.
+Trigger points are often the cause of unpleasant pain, which can be felt in the back, shoulders or neck.
+They are caused by an unhealthy posture in everyday life, a lack of exercise or overloading the muscles.
+But what can you do if pain in your neck restricts your mobility and quality of life?
+In this article, you can read everything you need to know about trigger points in the neck and what you can do about them.

 Content

-• How to prevent trigger points in the neck in the future
+7. how you can prevent trigger points in your neck in the future

 What are trigger points anyway?